alex7r/facebook-auth/README.md

 ## Translations

-Up to date translation files are automatically included whenever we're making a new release of this plugin.
-There are no installable packages for individual languages.

 Translations are managed through the [Joomla!
 Official Extensions project on Crowdin](https://crowdin.com/project/joomla-patchtester).
-The Joomla!
-Production Leadership Team has installed automated code in this repository to synchronise the language files with the Crowdin project.

-If you are interested in becoming a translator please contact the translation team leader, [Marc Antoine Thevenet](https://crowdin.com/mail/compose/MAT978) on Crowdin.
-If you have questions about obtaining language packages please ask your question on the [Language board of the official Joomla! forum](http://forum.joomla.org/viewforum.php?f=711&sid=d94ca64e6a536ec2fa41651a1773395b).
-If you have suggestions about the language build process please contact the Joomla!
-Production Leadership Team as they ultimately have the last word on that.
+We currently do not have any instructions for installing additional languages of this plugin.

 ## Credits